tornikeo/tblite/RESULTS.md

 # Slide 1

 Recall the situation.
-Mass spectrometry is useful, but expensive.
+Mass spectrometry is useful and expensive.

 # Slide 2

 Mass spectrometry data is scarce.
 Physics is known - why not simulate?

 # Slide 3

 Simluation is tough.
 We make it better, with GPUs.

 But, we only manage to address one part of the full puzzle!